HunterCFigueroa/boutique/README.md

 3. Manually select "Leather Boots" from Requiem for the Cleric boots
 4. Select all pieces of the Cleric outfit
 5. Click Create Patch
-6. Load `GlamPatch.esp` after both ClericOutfitSE.esp and Requiem.esp
+6. Load `BoutiquePatch.esp` after both ClericOutfitSE.esp and Requiem.esp

 Now the Cleric Outfit will have Requiem's stats, keywords, and balance!